 The Feb.
 12 observance was meant to encourage people to skeptically approach Darwin's theory of evolution.
 It was coordinated by multiple groups including the Traditional Values Coalition, Creation Ministries International, and the website Piltdownsuperman.com.

 The number of churches that Zimmerman has recruited is misleading (and fewer than in previous years).
 He lists churches that are so liberal, their doctrines cannot even be recognized as Christian any longer.
-Adding Unitarians, "New Age" groups, Buddhists (!) and others that would rather align themselves with atheists than actual Bible-believing churches is disingenuous at best.
+Including Unitarians, "New Age" groups, Buddhists (!) and others that would rather align themselves with atheists than actual Bible-believing churches is disingenuous at best, and misleading.
 Still, whatever it takes for an evolutionist atheist to look good, huh, pilgrim?

 I can lower my standards and use the same fallacies that Zimmerman used: It is obvious that education systems will crank out a doctorate for anyone with enough money to pay for it (especially atheists), because he does not show the ability to do decent research, and indulges in selective citing.
 But I won't indulge myself in that fallacy.
 I will say that his "research" was very sloppy.